 The course numbers denote the class level for which courses are intended.
 Courses numbered below 100 are designed to assist students in learning the basic foundations.
-Courses numbered below 100 count toward full-time status for registration purposes, but do not count toward the 120 semester credits required for Upper Iowa University's bachelor's degree or toward the 60 semester credits required for Upper Iowa University's bachelor's degree or toward the 60 semester credits required below 100 may not be accepted as transfer credit by other institutions.
-Course numbering: 000 level Foundations of Learning courses (Pre-college level); 100 level courses (Generally intended for Freshmen and Sophomores); 200 level courses (Generally intended for Freshmen and Sophomores); 300 upper level (Generally intended for Juniors and Seniors); 500 and above (Reserved for graduate courses).
+Courses numbered below 100 count toward full-time status for registration purposes, but do not count toward the 120 semester credits required for Upper Iowa University's bachelor's degree or toward the 60 semester credits required for Upper Iowa University's associate degree.
+Courses numbered below 100 may not be accepted as transfer credit by other institutions.
+Course numbering: 000 level Foundations of Learning courses (Pre-college level); 100 level courses (Generally intended for Freshmen and Sophomores); 200 level courses (Generally intended for Freshmen and Sophomores); 300 upper level (Generally intended for Juniors and Seniors); 400 upper level (Generally intended for Juniors and Seniors; 500 and above (Reserved for graduate courses).